ripmge/mgs/readme.md

 docker compose -f <compose-file> down
 ```

-To reset a lab from scratch, remove its named volumes as well:
+To reset a lab from scratch, remove its named volumes:

 ```bash
 docker compose -f <compose-file> down -v
 ```

-That deletes VM disks and provisioning state for the selected compose project.
+That deletes VM disks and provisioning state for the selected lab.

 ## Access

 MGS uses `dockurr/windows` and `qemux/qemu` containers to run VMs through
 QEMU.
-These images expose a browser VNC console that is useful for checking VM
+These images expose a browser VNC console that is useful for checking VM status.
-boot and provisioning status.

-For the Windows-based labs, the primary VM exposes VNC on:
+In each lab, a primary VM exposes VNC on:

 ```text
 http://localhost:8006